spotlightpa/poor-richard/content/news/2024-09-09-SPLAUDGEN24GUI.md

 HARRISBURG —&nbsp;Voters will have five candidates for Pennsylvania auditor general to choose from on Nov.
 5.

 Incumbent Auditor General Tim DeFoor, a Republican, was first elected in 2020 and is seeking a second term.
-He faces Democratic state Rep. Malcolm Kenyatta, Alan Goodrich of the Constitution Party, Libertarian Reece Smith, and the American Solidarity Party’s Eric K. Anton.
+He faces Democratic state Rep. Malcolm Kenyatta, Alan “Bob” Goodrich of the Constitution Party, Libertarian Reece Smith, and the American Solidarity Party’s Eric K. Anton.

 The auditor general monitors how public dollars are spent to catch waste, fraud, and graft.
 The office does this by conducting financial audits and monitoring whether state-funded programs are doing what they’re supposed to.